Craftboy98/Private-Chat-Server/README.md

 # Private-Chat-Server
-Python based Private Chat Server to msg and hangout with your crush and friends 😊, in a Total Private Space
+Python based Private Chat Server to msg and hangout with your crush, girlfirend, boyfriend and friends 😊, in a Total Private Space

 ## Changing things on config Files
 ```sh